 UNIT OF STUDY

-This unit of study is a continuation of Pharmacy Practice A. A number of therapeutics topics will be covered in a problem-based learning format.
+This unit of study is a continuation of Pharmacy Practice A and a preparatory course for PHAR5510 Pharmacy Practice C. A number of therapeutics topics will be covered in problem-based learning and workshop formats.
 Practice-based case-study tutorials will be supplemented with relevant therapeutics lectures and other learning resources.
 Students will explore the role of the pharmacist in advising on primary and self care, performing clinical interventions, conducting medication reviews, oral and written communication skills with consumers and other healthcare professionals; monitoring therapeutic outcomes and participating in therapeutic decision making within these therapeutic areas.
 This unit of study will facilitate students to gain in-depth knowledge about the pharmacotherapy of disease states and delivery of cognitive pharmacy services in practice through both educational lectures and self-directed learning techniques.

 Our courses that offer this unit of study